NGO-Algorithm-Audit/unsupervised-bias-detection/README.md

 | #hashs           | -0.634     | 0.000   |
 | length           | -0.669     | 0.000   |
 | #sentiment_score | 0.167      | 0.115   |
+*Table 2 – Bias scan results for FPR scan.
+A p-values below 0.05 indicates statistically significant difference in feature means between the cluster with highest bias and the rest of the dataset.*

 More details on this case study can be found [here](https://github.com/NGO-Algorithm-Audit/Bias_scan/blob/master/HBAC_scan/HBAC_BERT_disinformation_classifier.ipynb).